The simple car seat mistake that way too many parents still make

-It's a mistake any parent can easily make in winter: putting your child in a car seat bundled up in their winter coat.
+It's a mistake any parent can easily make in winter: putting your child in a car seat bundled up in her winter coat.
 And it could be deadly.

 Car seat alert: Could a winter coat endanger your child?Play Video - 3:50